MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 8. Select **Add to component BOM**.

-9. In the list, find and select **M0008 / High End Cabinet / Black** (the checkbox on the left should be checked).
+9. In the list, find and select **M0008 / High End Cabinet / Black**.

 10. Select **OK**.